danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/README.md

 # SendGrid Inbound Parse + AI Processing

-A comprehensive AWS serverless solution that combines secure email reception with intelligent AI-powered processing.
+A starter kit for an AWS serverless solution that combines secure inbound email reception with intelligent AI-powered processing.
 This system receives emails through SendGrid's Inbound Parse webhook, processes them with AWS Bedrock AI, and provides intelligent categorization, routing, and automated response capabilities.

 ## 🚀 What This Project Does

-This solution creates a complete intelligent email processing pipeline that:
+This starter kit provides a foundation for building an intelligent email processing pipeline that:

 ### **Part 1: Secure Email Reception**
 - **Securely receives emails** via SendGrid Inbound Parse webhook with signature verification